monoklabs/monok-docs/docs/integrations.rst

 Many servers limit the amount of data you can send to them.
 When a thumbImageData field is sent, it can exceed that limit, thus yielding a `413 Payload Too Large`_ error.
 To resolve this issue, make sure your Nginx value for client_max_body_size is larger than 10mb.

-In some cases, the website has limited POST and GET calls by restriction endpoints through Nginx.
+In some cases, the website has limited POST and GET calls by restriction of endpoints through Nginx.
 To resolve this, open up the following endpoint:

 wetten.com/us/wp-json/monok/*